2025-03-21

 You should not submit the child's identity document when you apply.
 The Swedish Migration Agency will contact you if we need it.

-Read more about the Swedish Migration Agency’s assessment of identification documents
+Read more about the Swedish Migration Agency’s assessment of identity documents

 If the child has reached the age of 15, the following requirements also must be met in order for the child to become a Swedish citizen: